 Especially since already in this Dharma-Ending Age with increasing challenges to practise the Dharma well, as urged by Śākyamuni Buddha (释迦牟尼佛) in the Immeasurable Life Sūtra《无量寿经》, we should pay special attention to the Pure Land path, to ensure liberation will be attained.

-If one swiftly desires [to] reach,
+If people desire [to] quickly reach,

-[the] ground [of] non-retrogression [for progress to Buddhahood,
+that non-retrogressible ground [for progress to Buddhahood],

-one] should with reverent hearts [and minds],
+[they] should with reverent minds,

 [faithfully and] firmly uphold recitation [of the] name [of e.g. Amitābha Buddha].

 Note: It is most noteworthy that Nāgārjuna Bodhisattva himself, despite already being a First Ground Bodhisattva (初地菩萨), set an excellent example by personally expressing his Aspiration to reach Pure Land.
 This can be seen in his verses of praises below.
 As predicted by Śākyamuni Buddha to arrive to further expound upon his teachings, Nāgārjuna Bodhisattva is considered the ‘Common Founding Patriarch Of The Eight [Mahāyāna] Traditions’ (八宗共祖).
 Compared with us, he was surely with considerably more spiritual courage, strength and superiority.
 Yet, he still expressed appropriate humility by recognising that his qualities were still not yet that of Bodhisattva-Mahāsattvas.